ui5-community/bestofui5-website/README.md

 ### Object View

 You can click on any package to get more information about it.
-If there is a readme available, it will be displayed.
+Currently not only npm metadata is displayed, also the readme, historic npm downloads and all versions are displayed.

 # Technical

 ## Frontend

 The frontend is generated with the [UI5-TS-App Generator](https://github.com/ui5-community/generator-ui5-ts-app) and written completly in TypeScript.
-In the folder `packages/ui` is the source code.
+In the folder `src` is the source code.

 ### External Dependencies